wmbusmeters/wmbusmeters-ha-addon/wmbusmeters-ha-addon-edge/DOCS.md

 - `MainWater` is the water meter name used in `meters` configuration._
 - `device_class` is necessary to be adapt on your meters type (water, gas, etc.) [see here](https://developers.home-assistant.io/docs/core/entity/sensor/#available-device-classes)

+## Caveat

+In case of wrong configuration, addon will stop after start.
+To fix that - go to HassOS console and enter `login`, this will drop you to root shell.
+Enter `vi /mnt/data/supervisor/addons/data/[image_id]_wmbusmeters-ha-addon/options_custom.json`, fix error, save and start addon.

 ## Support